aaronmams/rHD-Data-Wrangling/README.md

 structure of the Coastguard Vessel Registry that I often access from PacFIN.

-While the sample .csv is laughably simple, it doesn't actually look that different from the Coastguard Registry that I frequently use to incorporate details (vessel length, gross weight, etc.) of commercial fishing vessels into my analysis.
+While the sample .csv is laughably simple, it doesn’t actually look that different from the Coastguard Registry that I frequently use to incorporate details (vessel length, gross weight, etc.) of commercial fishing vessels into my analysis.